-Women’s History Month grew out of a week-long celebration of women’s contributions to culture, history and society organized by the school district of Sonoma, California, in 1978.
+Women’s History Month, celebrated in March, grew out of a week-long celebration of women’s contributions to culture, history and society organized by the school district of Sonoma, California, in 1978.
 Presentations were given at dozens of schools; hundreds of students participated in a “Real Woman” essay contest; and a parade was held in downtown Santa Rosa.

 A few years later, the idea had caught on within communities, school districts and organizations across the country.
 The National Women’s History Project successfully petitioned Congress to expand the event to the entire month of March, and the United States has observed it annually throughout the month of March since 1987.

 This year’s theme, Women Inspiring Innovation Through Imagination: Celebrating Women in Science, Technology, Engineering and Mathematics, promotes President Obama’s goal of raising the number and performance of students currently excelling in STEM subjects and also engaging girls and other students who are historically underrepresented in these areas.

 Jump-starting girls’ interest in STEM subjects, boosting the percentage of scientists and engineers who are women— which rested at a mere 24% in 2009—and giving greater prominence to strong role models (see Honor Roll of Notable Women in STEM) is not just the right thing to do, but the smart thing to do.

 To help you incorporate Women's History Month into your lessons and activities, OEA offers the following resources.

 The Ohio Women’s Hall of Fame was established in 1978 to create a public recognition of the many outstanding contributions Ohio women have made to their state and nation.
 Members of The Ohio Women’s Hall of Fame come from all walks of life, but each has demonstrated an extraordinary commitment to excellence, achievement, and service to others.
 They are an ongoing source of pride and inspiration for all Ohioans—especially our state’s next generation of leaders.